nushankodikara/TecInpact/content/post/js-for-modern-web-development.md

 The `continue` directive can also be used with a label.
 In this case, code execution jumps to the next iteration of the labeled loop.

-warn header="Labels do not allow to \"jump\" anywhere" Labels do not allow us to jump into an arbitrary place in the code.
+Labels do not allow us to jump into an arbitrary place in the code.

 For example, it is impossible to do this: